• Skip to primary navigation

 Teriyaki Ribs

-Published: Jun 21, 2017 · Modified: Jun 19, 2020 by Carolyn Hetke · This post may contain affiliate links,
+Published: Jun 21, 2017 · Modified: May 3, 2026 by Carolyn Hetke · This post may contain affiliate links,

 Jump to Recipe Print Recipe

-The slow cooker approached turned out nicely.
+• The slow cooker approach turned out nicely.
 The slow cooker didn't heat up my kitchen.
-I made them the day before I served them and reheated them in a 300 degree oven, uncovered which made the sauce a bit thicker and dryer which I found to be a bonus.
-With the slow cooker there is no risk of the sugary sauce burning so that was a bonus.
+I made them the day before I served them and reheated them in a 300-degree oven, uncovered, which made the sauce a bit thicker and drier, a bonus in my opinion.
+With the slow cooker, there is no risk of the sugary sauce burning so that was also a bonus.
+You could also finish them on the BBQ over medium-low heat to dry the sauce a bit.

 teriyaki-ribs